Daffodil Cake Recipe – A Light, Oil-Free Angel Food & Sponge Swirl (Small-Batch)

 Steps:

-1. Rinse strawberries in clean water at least twice.
-Remove stems and halve the berries.
+1. Rinse the strawberries thoroughly under cold running water.
+Remove the stems and halve the berries.

-2. Combine with sugar and lemon juice in a small pot.
-Bring to a boil over medium heat, then simmer on low for about 10 minutes.
-Remove from heat.
+2. Place the strawberries, sugar, and lemon juice in a small saucepan.
+Bring to a gentle boil over medium heat, then reduce to low and simmer for about 10 minutes, until slightly thickened.

-3. Transfer to a clean, sterilized jar.
-Let cool completely before serving.
+3. Transfer to a clean jar and let cool completely before serving.
+Store refrigerated for up to 5 days.

 Daffodil Cake FAQs & Tips

-This fresh, oil-free Daffodil Cake does have a few important details that can make or break your final texture.
-Here are common questions and helpful tips to get that fluffy, beautiful result:
+This fresh, oil-free Daffodil Cake has a few key details that can make or break the final texture.
+Here are common questions and practical tips to help you achieve that light, fluffy swirl.

 Use room temperature eggs, especially the yolks.
-Cold yolks stay firm and make it harder for sugar to dissolve and air to whip in.
-Bring them to room temp or slightly warm for the best pale, ribbon-like texture.
+Cold yolks stay dense and make it harder for the sugar to dissolve and for air to incorporate.
+Bring them to room temperature before mixing for the best pale, ribbon-like texture.

 For the whites, be patient — you need good volume for the meringue to support the sponge.
-Make sure the bowl and whisk are clean and free of grease or yolk.
+Make sure the bowl and whisk are completely clean and grease-free — even a trace of fat can prevent the whites from whipping properly.
 A small pinch of salt helps stabilize the foam.

 No rum?
 Can I make it chocolate?

-Sure!
-Swap rum for vanilla extract or vanilla sugar.
-For a chocolate version, add cocoa powder or melted ganache — if you use cocoa powder, reduce the flour a bit.
-There’s no fixed ratio, so adjust to taste.
+Absolutely.
+Swap the rum for vanilla extract or vanilla sugar.
+For a chocolate version, add cocoa powder or melted ganache — if using cocoa powder, reduce the flour slightly to maintain balance.
+There’s no strict ratio — adjust based on how chocolate-forward you want the cake to be.

-Can I use a regular round pan or loaf pan?
+Can I use a regular round or loaf pan?

-Preferably not nonstick — the batter won’t climb properly.
-Use an uncoated tube pan if possible.
-If you must use a round or loaf pan, make sure it’s uncoated and take extra care when unmolding.
+Avoid nonstick pans — the batter needs traction to climb the sides as it bakes.
+An uncoated tube pan works best.
+If you must use a round or loaf pan, choose one without a nonstick coating and handle gently when unmolding.

 Do I need to tap the pan after baking?

-No need.
-Just invert the pan to cool completely, then use a chiffon cake knife or your hands to loosen the sides and base.
+No tapping is necessary.
+Simply invert the pan to cool completely, then use a chiffon cake knife or your hands to gently loosen the sides and base.

-Why doesn’t the sponge layer squash the angel food layer?
+Why doesn’t the sponge layer deflate the angel food layer?

 Daffodil Cake Video